Earn 0.5 Credit for Core Course toward

 Utilize symptom dialogues to discover and transform the client’s hidden problem-sustaining positions.

-Note: Completion of this program (total 3-hour activity, including approximately 2-hour recorded webinar and 1-hour reflection) and return of the Responsive Journal satisfies half of the Core Course on Grief and Its Complications required for All PI Certification Programs.
+Note: Completion of this module and return of the Responsive Journal satisfies half of the Core Course on Grief and Its Complications required for All PI Certification Programs.

 This program contains the following video segments: